Skip to content

 You can find a list of insurers taking part in Flood Re on the Flood Re website.

 However, it’s up to each insurance company as to whether they will cover a particular property and if they will use Flood Re.
-It’s also up to the insurer to set a premium for your policy, not Flood Re.
+It’s also up to the insurer to set premiums for your policy, not Flood Re.

 Does Flood Re save people money?

-Flood Re means people who live in flood prone areas have access to affordable home insurance.
+Yes, Flood Re can save people money as it means those who live in flood prone areas have access to affordable home insurance.
 Without the scheme, premiums would be much higher.

 As always with insurance, you can save money on home insurance by shopping around for the best policy to meet your needs.
 You may be able to reduce the cost of home insurance by: